BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

 ============

 This page summarizes the syntax of Scenic (excluding syntax inherited from Python).
-For more details, click the links for individual language constructs to go to the corresponding section of the :ref:`syntax_details`.
+For more details, click the links for individual language constructs to go to the corresponding reference section.

 Primitive Data Types
 --------------------
 ======================= ==============================================================
-:ref: `Booleans`         expressing truth values :ref:`Scalars`           representing distances, angles, etc. as floating-point numbers :ref:`Vectors`           representing positions and offsets in space :ref:`Headings`   		   representing orientations in space
+:ref:`Booleans`          expressing truth values :ref:`Scalars`           representing distances, angles, etc. as floating-point numbers :ref:`Vectors`           representing positions and offsets in space :ref:`Headings`   		   representing orientations in space